khu-tech/workshop_dry_run/README.md

 #### 3.2 Implement Lambda Functions Code
-Navigate to the lambdaScripts directory.
+Navigate to the lambdaScripts directory under infra.

 In putPlayerRecord.js, uncomment the code block.
 This code enables the Lambda function to interact with DynamoDB, allowing it to create or update player information.